The Problem Is Far More Insidious Than You Realize

 - Educate Yourself – That’s what this site is all about.
 As you improve your financial intelligence, your reasoning skills will improve.
 You will develop a good nose for sniffing out financial nonsense.
 Due diligence skills will help you overcome information problems.
 The rational part of your brain will be driven by software that applies proven principles.
 All of this will result in better decisions.

 - Focus On Financial – Develop self-awareness that notices when conflicting goals are narrowing your field of vision.
 The goal is to always catch yourself getting sidetracked before making an important financial decision – not after.
+You must give each major decision a financial voice so that you aren’t blindsided by the financial implications.

 Over the years, I’ve improved on both fronts.
 My motivation is strong because I know how much these mistakes have cost me.
 Given my financial background, I’ve reached a point where distraction is my most dangerous enemy, causing multiple bad financial decisions in my life.